 Build stamina & endurance

 Often used together, stamina and endurance are actually slightly different.
-Stamina is your ability to continue going at maximum capacity.
-Endurance is your ability to continue going for a prolonged period of time, but the capacity is not defined.
-Think being able to start a sprint after the ball from your teams 18-yard box and keep going all the way to theirs.
-That’s stamina.
-Being able to last the entirety of a 90-minute match without fatiguing.
-That’s endurance.
-In football, you need both.
-Any cardio will help you achieve increased aerobic fitness.
-Take running for example.
-Including workouts that involve running for a prolonged period as well as practising your sprints with interval training will help support your stamina and endurance on the pitch.
-No Messi-ng around.
+Stamina is your ability to perform at maximum intensity for bursts of time.
+Endurance is your ability to continue going for a prolonged period but not always going at maximum effort.
+Think of being able to sprint after the ball from your team’s box and keep going all the way to the oppositions – that’s stamina.
+But being able to last the entirety of a 90-minute match without fatiguing – that’s endurance.

-Plyometric training can be described as explosive actions that lengthen and then shorten the muscles.
-Think maximum force in short bursts of time.
-They aim to increase your speed strength, which is an important component of football.
+Plyometrics help increase your speed strength, which is an essential skill in football.
 In a fast-paced game where things change quickly, you need speed strength to keep up.
 Think kick speed and power.
 Think rapid changes of direction.
-It takes a certain type of exercise to develop your speed strength or power.
-Tuck jumps, Squat jump, box jumps, reverse lunge with knee ups.
-All these types of exercise will help you work on your power.
+It takes a particular type of exercise to develop your speed strength.
+Plyometric exercises like tuck jumps, Squat jump, box jumps, reverse lunge with knee ups will help you work on it.

-There are many types of HIIT workouts you can do either in a class, or on your own.
+There are many types of HIIT and circuit workouts you can do either in a class or on your own.

-- Choose two high tempo exercises like mountain climbers and burpees.
+3. Choose two high tempo or plyometric exercises like burpees and squat jumps.

-- Repeat the round of exercises 4 times, taking a 60 second break in between
+6. Repeat the round of exercises 4-5 times, taking a 60-second break in between.

 Focus on the lower body

-You lower body is much needed when it comes to football.
-Understatement of the article.
-Lots of people, particular males, are keen to work on their upper body strength.
-Segmented days of the week dedicated to arms, shoulders, back, chest.
-It takes up a lot of training time.
-It’s important not to neglect the lower body as it will provide the majority of the support you need on the pitch.
 Muscular strength is increased by the load or weight of your lifts.
 Muscular endurance is increased by the number of reps you’re doing.
 Work on both.
-It’s important to apply progressive overload if you want to see the benefit of your workout.
+It’s essential to apply progressive overload if you want to see the benefit of your workout.